amatthiessen/Portfolio/News_Sentiment_Analysis/README.md

 # News Analysis

 The purpose of this project was to learn about the general sentiment of the news published by various news organizations.
-Twitter's API was used to pulldown tweets from BBC World, CBS, CNN, Fox News, and the New York Times.
+Twitter's API was used to pull down tweets from BBC World, CBS, CNN, Fox News, and the New York Times.
 The sentiments of the tweets were then analyzed using [vaderSentiment][1], a natural language processing library for determining the positivity and negativity expressed in sentences.
 This library is attuned for text published on social media.

 [1]: https://github.com/cjhutto/vaderSentiment#features-and-updates